videni/proxy-sql-demo/docs/sharding_by_schema.md

 # QR 34 has FlagIN and FlagOUT pointing to the same value of 25 and Apply =0.
 # This brings ProxySQL to recursively call rule 34 until it changes ALL the values of the word world.

-# Warning, tested several times, this doesn't work.
+# Warning, tested several times, this does not work at all.

 INSERT INTO mysql_query_rules (rule_id,active,username,match_pattern,replace_pattern,apply,FlagIN,FlagOUT, log) VALUES (34,1,'user_shardRW','world.','Europe.',0,25,25, 1);